phaserjs/phaser/README.md

 Contributing
 ------------

-Phaser is in early stages and although we've still got a lot to add to it, we wanted to just get it out there and share it with the world.
+Phaser is in early stages and although we've still got a lot to add to it, we wanted to get it out there and share it with the world.

-If you find a bug (highly likely!) then please report it on github.
+If you find a bug (highly likely!) then please report it on github or our forum.

 If you have a feature request, or have written a small game or demo that shows Phaser in use, then please get in touch.
 We'd love to hear from you.